drop-project-edu/Drop-Project-for-Intellij-Idea/README.md

 * Execute `Run Verifications`
 * Push to github.
 This will create a draft release.
 * Publish that release - this will trigger a github action that will publish the plugin to the marketplace.

+It may be wise to first publish the plugin in the beta channel.
+To do that, just append "-beta" to the version number (e.g. 0.9.7-beta)
+Notice that beta plugins don't show up in the marketplace by default.
+You have to add this custom plugin repository: https://plugins.jetbrains.com/plugins/beta/list.
+To do this, go to settings > plugins > click the gear icon > Manage plugin repositories